CoinTracking February 8, 2026 | 9 min read

 Scam & Spam Tokens

-Unwanted airdrops and scam tokens create deposits without counterparts – the most common cause in CoinTracking.
+Unwanted airdrops and scam tokens create deposits without counterparts – one of the most common causes in CoinTracking.

 Follow-up Errors in Tax Report